vatesfr/xen-orchestra/docs/docs/backup_howto.md

 - Supported types: NFS, SMB/CIFS, S3-compatible object storage, Microsoft Azure, or local storage.
 - Ensure proper permissions and network connectivity.
 - Test write/read performance before relying on it.
+- If you're using block storage, check whether your solution supports encryption (for data-at-rest protection) and immutability (to prevent backups from being modified or deleted, even by mistake or maliciously).

 ### Resources available
 - **Storage**: Calculate how much space will be required based on your backup type and retention.